mehdi-fathi/company/README.md

 # Company Project

-This project is a restfull api for some operation related companies and users.
+This project is a RESTful API for some operations related companies and users.

 - Database: PostgreSQL
 - PHP : 8.1